 KGNU has been broadcasting live from RockyGrass every year since 2008.
 In 2012 we began adding a few festival highlights online.
 Listen, enjoy, and please spread the word about the live RockyGrass stream and archives.

 If you're new to us, you'll likely be interested in our weekly Bluegrass show, Old Grass Gnu Grass.
-It's a Colorado favorite that has been hitting the airwaves every Saturday morning on KGNU from 9:00a-Noon (MT) since 1978.
+It's a Colorado tradtion that hits our airwaves Saturday mornings on KGNU from 9:00a-Noon (MT) since 1978.

 RockyGrass Archives 2013: The one and only Tim O'Brien took the stage Friday night with an incredibly hot band made up of guitarist Bryan Sutton, banjoist Noam Pikelny, fiddler Casey Driessen, and bassist Mike Bub.
 It was a stellar set and one of the many highlights of Friday's line up.